qwaneu/qwaneu.github.io/_drafts/under-pressure.md

 ---
 layout: post
-title: Under pressure - why overtime is such a bad idea and working harder won't to save your **s
+title: Under pressure - why overtime is such a bad idea and working harder won't save you
 tags:
   - agile fluency
   - continuous delivery